achehrynets/recipe-manager-web-app/README.md

-# Suppercook
+# Supercook

-Suppercook is a powerful RESTful web service that allows you to manage your recipes with ease.
+Supercook is a powerful RESTful web service that allows you to manage your recipes with ease.
 Built on Java 11 and Spring Boot 2.7, this app provides a robust and reliable platform for users to create, update, and remove recipes programmatically.

-With Suppercook, you can leverage a rich set of RESTful endpoints to add, modify, and delete recipes in your own applications.
+With Supercook, you can leverage a rich set of RESTful endpoints to add, modify, and delete recipes in your own applications.
 The app also provides a comprehensive set of query parameters to enable powerful search and filtering capabilities, making it easy to find the recipe you need, no matter how complex your requirements are.

-Suppercook's modular architecture and well-defined APIs make it easy to integrate with your existing technology stack.
-Whether you're building a mobile app, a web application, or an IoT device, Suppercook provides the flexibility and scalability you need to deliver high-quality culinary experiences to your users.
+Supercook's modular architecture and well-defined APIs make it easy to integrate with your existing technology stack.
+Whether you're building a mobile app, a web application, or an IoT device, Supercook provides the flexibility and scalability you need to deliver high-quality culinary experiences to your users.

 # Prerequisite

 1. Java 11
 2. Maven 3.8.6 or higher
-3. (Optional) MySQL database is required to run production profile, but if you can you H2 database
+3. (Optional) MySQL database is required to run production profile, but if you don't have MySQL then you can use H2 database
-5. (Optional) Bash and Docker
+4(Optional) Bash and Docker

 # How to run the app?
 There are 2 ways how to run this application.